kippmorris7/kubernetes-the-hard-way/README.md

+# Added by kippmorris7

+Welcome to my fork of Kubernetes the Hard Way!
+I wanted to learn about Azure and Kubernetes at the same time, so I adapted the tutorial to Azure as I went and wrote an ARM template to deploy all of the Azure resources needed for the cluster.
+You can find the template in the `arm-templates` directory.

+Features of the template:

+- It deploys all of the resources you will need from all parts of the tutorial at once, not just the compute resources from step 3.
+This includes the load balancer, etc.
+- It is parameterized to allow you to pass your personal machine's IP address so that your cluster will be accessible only from your machine and not from the whole Internet.
+The other parameter in addition to your personal IP is your public SSH key.
+- It includes a network security group with rules to ensure your cluster is only accessible from your personal IP, as explained in the previous step.

+Note that many of the commands included in the tutorial steps still need to be adapted to Azure.
+I didn't bother with updating the few commands that need to be run manually as part of the cluster bootstrapping process.

+Also note that using the VM size I put in the ARM template will require two quota increases in a new Azure account (or at least it did for my Azure account): one to increase total regional vCPUs to 12 and one to increase BS series vCPUs to 12.

+---

 # Kubernetes The Hard Way

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or the [Getting Started Guides](https://kubernetes.io/docs/setup).